getbem/getbem.github.io/readme.md

 gulp
 ```

-It will build site and start local server on [localhost:4000](http://localhost:4000).
+It will build site, start watcher on files and start local server on [localhost:4000](http://localhost:4000).

 When you are sure about changes (and if you can push in this repository), you can publish [getbem.com](http://getbem.com):